 Veganism may be a popular growing lifestyle option, but it does have a fair share of misconceptions and myths.
-The biggest concern is people thinking that changing their diet preference will destroy their protein intake.
+The biggest concern is people thinking that changing their diet preferences will destroy their protein intake.
 Does a vegan diet provide a healthy protein count?
-Is a plant-based diet well balanced?
+Is a plant-based diet well-balanced?
 Let us demystify some of the most common myths surrounding the vegan diet.

 A Vegan Diet Doesn’t Contain Enough Protein

 Protein is important for a healthy body but did you ever wonder what protein quantity your body requires to function properly?
 According to the guidelines given by the US dietary institute, adult men should receive a daily intake of 56 grams of protein.
 In comparison, adult women should receive an estimate of 46 grams of protein daily.
 An easier way to determine the protein intake for any individual is the 1 gram = 1 kg rule.
 For every kg, one should intake 1 gram of protein.
 Keep in mind that protein needs vary according to age, physical activity levels, and other such factors.

 Food items such as beans, tofu, chickpeas, seitan, lentils, and many more are rich in protein.
 100 g of almonds have 20.3g of protein, 1 cup of cooked soybean has 28 grams of protein, equivalent to 150 grams of chicken.
 So, the myth that the vegan diet does not provide enough protein for the body is officially wrong, and factually there is no basis for this comment.